 Les Adams <firstname.lastname@example.org>

-Benchley acts as both our host, seated at his usual desk, and as his traditional cinematic alter ego, Joe Doakes.
-As narrator Benchley must contend with a faulty desk lamp that gradually drives him to distraction, while poor bleary-eyed Doakes, still in his dressing gown, must deal with a merciless onslaught of psychic disturbances that turn his day into a one-way trip to the Twilight Zone.
+Seated at his usual desk Mr. Benchley serves as our host, and also as his traditional cinematic alter ego, Joe Doakes.
+As narrator, he must contend with a faulty desk lamp that gradually drives him to distraction, while as poor bleary-eyed Doakes, still in his dressing gown, he must deal with a merciless onslaught of psychic disturbances that turn his day into a one-way trip to the Twilight Zone.
 The phone rings, but no one is there.
 The cigarette box is empty, but then, mysteriously, it is full of cigarettes.
-The maid goes into the closet with some magazines . . . and reappears in a different part of the house.
-And then, without warning, plumbers arrive and set about doing something noisy and violent to the plumbing.
+The maid goes into the closet with some magazines . . . and, eventually, reappears in a different part of the house.
+And then without warning, plumbers arrive and set about doing something noisy and violent to the plumbing.
 Doakes tries to escape this unwanted intrusion, but, as narrator Benchley astutely points out, "it's not his nemesis he needs to escape, it's his own distorted point of view on life."
 Doakes winds up a pathetic, hunted creature, but meanwhile our narrator manages to triumph over his own personal nemesis, that damn desk lamp.

 This is a good example of Robert Benchley's wry humor, and one of the most successful attempts to capture his written style in the short film format.
 He was a funny man and a highly charismatic performer, and the passage of time hasn't dimmed his appeal.

 5 of 5 people found this review helpful.

 Was this review helpful to you?